 Even the most portable devices now have the power to carry advanced software and perform all sorts of operations after a few taps.
 As the functionality is expanding at lightning speed, and no strict regulations exist, it is important to think about possible complications that may pop up when using such sensitive data as ePHI.

-- Communication.
+Communication.
 A lot of apps allow you to set up automatic email or push notifications.
-These are rarely secure by default, so either carefully analyze what data can be sent over such a channel, or set up a reliable encryption algorithm.
+These are rarely secure by default, so either carefully analyzes what data can be sent over such a channel, or set up a reliable encryption algorithm.